DeclanChidlow/vale.rocks/src/posts/uses.md

 ### Gaming

-I like to do a bit of gaming in my 'spare' time, so I've got a bit setup.
-I end up spending the bulk of my games on my Xbox Series S simply as a result of convenience.
+I like to do a bit of gaming in my 'spare' time, so I've got a bit set up.
+I have an Xbox Series S for virtue of convenience and local multi-player ease, as well as for media display.
 I do also keep some other consoles around, including my Xbox 360 E, PlayStation Vita 2000, and Nintendo DS, although they see scarce use.

 My preferred platform, even if not the most played, is PC.
 Most of my PC games live on [Steam](https://store.steampowered.com/), although I've got pretty extensive libraries on GOG, Epic Games, and Amazon Gaming, which I manage through the [Heroic Games Launcher](https://heroicgameslauncher.com).
 I also have [Prism Launcher](https://prismlauncher.org) for my occasional Minecraft needs and [GameMode](https://feralinteractive.github.io/gamemode/) to keep everything running smoothly.